mahaloz/objgraph/README.md

 It will look a little different on Linux.

 ## Usage
-The power of this plugin comes in its ability turn objdump and readelf output into something indexable and easily regexable.
+The power of this plugin comes from its quickness to create a working CFG from objdump output.
+You could always write an entire lifting plugin for an arch in binja, or instead you could use this plugin which does nothing but make a CFG.
 When quickly adding an arch the easiest and fastest way is to copy `generic_arch` found in the `archs` folder.
 Copy the file, change the `name` in the class and define the regex needed for a branching instruction.
 All that is needed for any arch to work is that you define how branching can be regexed:

 ```python
 def get_instruction_info(self, data, addr):